adept-thu/Dual-Radar/README.md

 </div>

 # Data statistics
-We separately counted the number of instances for each category in the Radeptset dataset and the distribution of different types of weather.
+We separately counted the number of instances for each category in the Dual-Radar dataset and the distribution of different types of weather.
 <div align=center>
 <img src="./imgs/weather.png" width="500" height="320" />
 </div>